HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 The `content-ai` configurations are available in the Helm Chart [values.yaml](../../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configuration.md) file as `contentAI`.

 The administrator can enable AI analysis for content in the `configuration` section of the ```core``` as shown in the following example.
+!!!NOTE
+    When upgrading from older CF versions (for example, CF212) to CF213 or higher to enable AI analysis, the following configuration can be done during `helm upgrade`.

 ```yaml
 # Application configuration